krischik/SteemRubyTutorial/Documents/Part-6.md

       SBD = "SBD"
 ```

-Return amount as float to be used by the various calculations.
+Return the actual amount as float to be used by the various calculations.

 ```ruby
       Contract nil => Float